vaimo/app-builder-akeneo-integration-docs/README.md

 - Attach assets to products.
 - Save the image URL generated in Adobe Commerce back to the asset in Akeneo.

+Full sync:
+- Families, Attributes, Products
+- Possibility to choose the sync mode (create or update)

 ## Prerequisites